 This is the way most of the dishes work at Aviary, one of the newest and best restaurants in Portland.
 The food they serve is executed with a rare degree of excellence.
 It is not merely to be consumed; it’s meant to be thought about, tasted with eyes closed, lingered over, and discussed with a good friend.
 I worry whether there are enough people here willing to pause a conversation for a moment and think about what the chef was trying to achieve when he created the plate.
 The food is sophisticated, and from the buzz around town, it seems this is not the restaurant to go to with friends who don’t have a good palate.
 Go with people who are adventurous and interested in food.
 Like any restaurant, people either get it, or they don’t; nothing wrong with that.

-Aviary was opened by three chefs, Sara Pliner, Jasper Shen and Kat Whithead, who between them have a portfolio that’s a who’s who of New York restaurants – Jean Georges, Aldea, Ducasse, Aquavit, 5 Ninth… the list goes on.
-One night I sat at the counter and watched them working.
-I didn’t see a sous, just three chefs on equal footing, each cooking in their own world.
+Aviary was opened by three chefs, Sarah Pliner, Jasper Shen and Kat Whithead, who between them have a portfolio that’s a who’s who of New York restaurants – Jean Georges, Aldea, Ducasse, Aquavit, 5 Ninth… the list goes on.
+One night I sat at the counter and watched them work.
+I didn’t see a sou, just three chefs on equal footing, each cooking in their own world.
 I think this gives them more room to experiment without having to keep an eye on what everyone else in the kitchen is doing.

 With all the different textures, flavors and contrasts in Aviary’s dishes, the chefs have to be on their toes to make them work.
 The food is based on French technique, with Asian fusion elements.
 This is modern dining, and the perfect way to do fusion; each cuisine enhances the other without getting in the way.
 Dishes show juxtaposition between the way Aviary can move between simplicity, and complexity bordering on molecular gastronomy without resorting to gimmickry.